 Inpatient reinsurance covers partial reimbursement of covered inpatient facility medical services.
 See the table below for applicable deductible levels and coinsurance percentages.
-The coinsurance percent is the rate at which AHCCCSA will reimburse the Contractor for covered inpatient services incurred above the deductible.
+The coinsurance percent is the rate at which AHCCCS will reimburse the Contractor for covered inpatient costs incurred above the deductible.
 The deductible is the responsibility of the Contractor.
 Per diem rates paid for nursing facility services provided within 30 days of an acute hospital stay, including room and board, provided in lieu of hospitalization for up to 90 days in any contract year shall be eligible for reinsurance coverage.
+Same-day admit-and-discharge services do not qualify for reinsurance.

-The following table represents deductible and coinsurance levels:
+The following table represents deductible and coinsurance levels effective October 1, 2008, through September 30, 2009:

-Annual Deductible Title XIX Waiver Group Annual Deductible
+Annual Deductible

-Statewide Plan Enrollment Prospective Reinsurance Prospective Reinsurance Coinsurance
+Statewide Plan Enrollment Prospective Reinsurance Coinsurance

-0-34,999 \$20,000 \$15,000 75%
+0-34,999 \$20,000 75%

-35,000-49,999 \$35,000 \$15,000 75%
+35,000-49,999 \$35,000 75%

-50,000 and over \$50,000 \$15,000 75%
+50,000 and over \$50,000 75%